The Native American Education Program (NAEP) is comprised of 3 federal funding sources:

 It is the intent of the Native American Education Program to supplement existing programs in the Mesa Public School District, not to take the place of them.

-A) JOM forms are available for Native American students.
+- JOM forms are available for Native American students.
 A completed form and a copy of the student's Certificate of Indian Blood (CIB) are required.
+One form per family.

 Download Title VI form (.pdf)